|Average mass: ||90 kg

 A Mant will want to know its duties and responsibilities, when it can exercise authority and over whom, who has authority over it and in what circumstances, and the standard protocols, rules, and regulations that it must follow.

 Change makes Mants nervous; big changes that threaten to undermine society terrify them.
-Mere strangeness or unusual beings do not bother Mants, it requires a threat of change to established routines, the natural order of things, or society.
+Mere strangeness or unusual beings do not bother Mants so long as there are established procedures for dealing with it; it requires a threat of change to established routines, the natural order of things, or society.

 If a Mant senses that things are irrevocably falling apart and there is nothing it can do to change this, it may become confused and indecisive until it can find its place in the grand scheme of things once again.